Jordan Thompson (tennis)

-Jordan Thompson (born 20 April 1994) is an Australian professional tennis player, reaching a career-high ranking of World No. 43 on 15 July 2019.
-He made his Grand Slam debut at the 2014 Australian Open after winning the Australian Open wildcard play off in December 2013.
+Jordan Thompson (born 20 April 1994) is an Australian professional tennis player.
+He reached a career-high ranking of world No. 26 in singles and of No. 3 in doubles.
+Thompson won the Grand Slam title at the 2024 US Open with Max Purcell.
+He has won one singles and eight doubles ATP titles.
+He is currently the No. 5 Australian player.

 Personal life

 Thompson was born in Sydney and, along with tennis, grew up as an avid fan of rugby league.
 He supports the Wests Tigers in the National Rugby League.
 Thompson names Lleyton Hewitt as his tennis idol.
-Thompson has a tattoo on his right bicep of the Australian coat of arms and Olympic rings which he attained after playing in the 2016 Olympic Games.
+Thompson has a tattoo on his right bicep of the Australian coat of arms and Olympic rings which he got after playing in the 2016 Olympic Games.
 Thompson's mantra is "hard work always pays off".

 Junior career

 The highlight of his junior career came at the 2012 US Open when he partnered with fellow Australian Nick Kyrgios to reach the doubles final.
 Thompson reached as high as No. 18 in the combined world rankings in October 2012, compiling a singles win–loss record of 82–38.